caseneuve/dzira/README.md

     "YYYY-mm-dd", "YYYY-mm-ddTHH:MM", "YYYY-mm-dd HH:MM".

-  Time is assumed from the START option, if present and date is not specifying it.
+  Time is calculated from the START option, if present, and date is not specifying it.
 The script will try to figure out local timezone and adjust the log started time accordingly.

 Options:
   -t, --time TEXT        Time to spend in JIRA accepted format, e.g. '2h 10m'